-@efdtVersi on - An 8-bit unsigned integer value that shall represent the version of this EFDT element.
-The version shall be increased by one modulo 256 each time the EFDT element is updated. @versi on is an ATSC-defined extension of the FLUTE FDT as specified in RFC 6726 [30].
+- @efdtversion An 8-bit unsigned integer value that shall represent the version of this Extended FDT Instance.
+The version shall be increased by 1 modulo 256 each time the Extended FDT Instance is updated. @version is an ATSC-defined extension of the FLUTE FDT as specified in RFC 6726 [30]. - @maxExpiresDelta A 32-bit unsigned integer value, which when present, shall represent a time interval in number of seconds, which when added to the wall clock time at the receiver when the receiver acquires the first ROUTE packet carrying data of the object described by this Extended FDT Instance, shall represent the expiration time of the associated Extended FDT Instance.
+When @maxExpiresDelta is not present, the expiration time of the Extended FDT Instance shall be given by the sum of a) the value of the ERT field in the EXT\TIME LCT header extension in the first ROUTE packet carrying data of that file, and b) the current receiver time when parsing the packet header of that ROUTE packet.
+See Section A.3.3.2.7 on additional rules for deriving the Extended FDT Instance expiration time. @maxExpiresDelta is an ATSCdefined extension of the FLUTE FDT as specified in RFC 6726 [30].

-@maxExpi resDel ta - A 32-bit unsigned integer value that shall represent a time interval in number of seconds, which when added to the wall-clock time at the receiver when it acquires the first ROUTE packet carrying the object described by this EFDT, shall represent the expiration time of the associated EFDT.
-If @maxExpi resDel ta is not present, the expiration time of the EFDT shall be given by the sum of a) the value of the ERT field in the EXT_TIME LCT header extension in the ROUTE packet and b) the current receiver time when parsing the packet header.
-See
+@maxTransportSize - A 32-bit unsigned integer value that shall represent the maximum transport size in bytes of any delivery object described by this Extended FDT Instance.
+This attribute shall be present if a) the FDT-Instance@fileTemplate is present; or b) one or more File elements, if present in this Extended FDT Instance, do not include the @Transfer-Length attribute.
+When @maxTransportSize is not present, the maximum transport size is not signaled.

-- Section A.3.3.2.7 on additional rules for deriving the EFDT expiration time. @maxExpi resDel ta is an ATSC-defined extension of the FLUTE FDT as specified in RFC 6726 [30]. - @maxTransportSi ze A 32-bit unsigned integer value that shall represent the maximum transport size in bytes of any delivery object described by this EFDT.
-This attribute shall be present if 1) the FDT-Instance@fileTempl ate is present; or 2) one or more File elements in this EFDT do not include the @Transfer-Length attribute.
-When @maxTransportSize is not present, the maximum transport size is not signaled. - @appContextIdList A list of unique URI values, separated by spaces, which when present, define one or more Application Context Identifiers associated with the containing elements.
+@appContextIdList - A list of unique URI values, separated by spaces, which when present, define one or more Application Context Identifiers associated with the containing FDT-Instance element.
 Files may be associated with multiple application contexts.
-The Application Context Identifier provides a mechanism of grouping files for use with Broadcaster Applications as defined in A/344, Interactive Content [45].
+The Application Context Identifier provides a mechanism of grouping files for use with Broadcaster Applications as defined in A/344, Interactive Content [46].

-Any Application Context Identifiers contained as an attribute of the Extended FDT element, FDT-Instance@appContextIdList, are associated with all files defined as children of the FDT-Instance data structure.
+Any Application Context Identifiers included as an attribute of the Extended FDT element, FDT-Instance@appContextIdList, are associated with all files defined as children of the FDT-Instance data structure.
 Any Application Context Identifiers defined in the list attribute of the File element, File@appContextIdList, are associated with that file only.
 Thus, the total collection of Application Context Identifiers associated with a specific file consists of the union of the two lists: File@appContextIdList and FDT-Instance@appContextIdList.
 For the complete definition and usage, please see Section A.3.3.2.3 above.